2002-2004 Ford Explorer

 The Mach stereo system includes an 8" subwoofer and amplifier (60W + 60W to a 1.2-ohm dual voice coil sub) tucked into a special enclosure behind the trim in the rear passenger compartment.
 A couple of aftermarket subs will fit in the factory enclosure, and can be powered by the factory amp.
 Because of the low impedance of the factory sub, we really don't recommend going this route without replacing the factory amp too.

-You'll find plenty of sub enclosures designed to fit your Explorer without costing you cargo space.
+There are enclosures designed to fit your Explorer without costing you cargo space.
 If your Explorer doesn't have rear A/C, you can install a custom-fit JL Audio Stealthbox enclosure that replaces the driver's side rear side panel.

 Note: The Ford radio in the Mach system eliminates low bass from the main speakers, so they sound better.
 If you're keeping your factory radio, you can't tap into the front and rear speaker wires to get a signal for your sub amp.
 You'll have to tap into the sub signal after the Ford's factory amp.